 Day 3: Ayutthaya to Phitsanulok -- Check out early and catch a northbound train to Phitsanulok.
 Most of the day will be spent looking out over endless rice paddies from the train during the 300km (186-mile) journey.
-Check in at Topland Hotel, and then walk around the corner to Wat Yai, the town's only must-see attraction.
-In the evening, take a stroll downstream beside the Nan River to the Night Market; order some flying vegetables (a type of water spinach popular in Thai cooking) and have your camera ready to catch them being thrown some distance by the chef onto plates.
+Check in at your hotel, and then cross the river and stroll upstream to Wat Yai, the town’s only must-see attraction.
+In the evening, take a stroll back downstream beside the Nan River to the Night Market; order some flying vegetables (a type of water spinach popular in Thai cooking) and have your camera ready to catch them being thrown some distance by the chef onto plates.

-Day 4: Phitsanulok to Sukhothai -- Call ahead to Ruean Thai Hotel, in Sukhothai, to book a room and arrange a pickup from the bus station, and then hop on a bus for the hour-long journey from Phitsanulok.
-Once you've checked in, rent a motorbike or bicycle, and spend the rest of the day exploring Sukhothai Historical Park.
+Day 4: Phitsanulok to Sukhothai -- Drive to Sukhothai, check into your hotel and spend the rest of the day exploring Sukhothai Historical Park.
 As in Ayutthaya, it’s fun to see the central area by rented bicycle, though for the furthest temples you’ll need car or taxi.
-Start at the Ramkhamhaeng National Museum to get clued in on this remarkable site, and then head for the most important ruins at Wat Phra Mahathat, Wat Traphang Tong, and Wat Si Chum.
+Start at the Ramkhamhaeng National Museum to get clued up on this remarkable site, and then head for the most important ruins at Wat Phra Mahathat, Wat Traphang Tong, and Wat Si Chum.

 Ask at the hotel if there is any light and sound show presentation at the historical park in the evening.
-If there is, it's a sight to remember; if not, settle for a satisfying dinner and drinks at the uniquely eccentric Dream Café.
+If there is, it's a sight to remember; if not, settle for a satisfying dinner and drinks at Jayhea.

 Day 5: Sukhothai to Si Satchanalai and Chiang Mai -- Most of this day is spent wending your way north from the central plains into the northern hills, with a welcome break at the ruined temples of Si Satchanalai.
 It's easiest to hire a car and driver, as the site at Si Satchanalai can be tricky to find.
 The main temples to see here are Wat Chang Lom and Wat Phra Si Ratana Mahathat.
 On leaving the site, look out for another roadside lunch stop, and then sit back and watch the landscape become more dramatic as you make your way to Chiang Mai, capital of the north.
 This ancient but hip city has a great range of accommodations, so check out the listings to find somewhere to stay that suits your budget.